bellycose/Apartment_Prices/README.md

 5. Write a conclusion and document report.
 ---
 ### Data
 Data are retrieved from website by web scraping in real time by python.
-Then converted from data frame into csv and stored in database folder.
+Then converted from data frame into csv and stored in 'database' folder.
 And summary are saved in the xlsx file named 'TABLENOVA'.
 ### Visuals
 Images and process of trimming result are saved in folder 'supplementals'.
 ### Conclusion